freenas/freenas-docs/userguide/snippets/xseries.rst

 ^^^^^^^^^

-.. note:: The IPMItool remote management utility must be installed on the laptop or desktop computer used to manage the X series remotely, and that computer must have access to the same network as the X series.
+.. note:: The IPMItool remote management utility must be installed on the laptop or desktop computer used to manage the X-Series remotely, and that computer must have access to the same network as the X-Series.
 FreeBSD, macOS, and Linux have package systems which can be used to install
    `IPMItool <https://sourceforge.net/projects/ipmitool/>`__.
    For Windows, a simple option is to install IPMItool through `Cygwin <https://www.cygwin.com/>`__.

-   .. warning:: Only use IPMItool for remote IPMI management on the X
+   .. warning:: Only use IPMItool for remote IPMI management on the
-      series.
-Other IPMI utilities may not work correctly or even damage the X series system.
+      X-Series.
+Other IPMI utilities may not work correctly or even damage the X-Series system.

-When the Out-of-Band management IP address has been determined, the X series console is accessible through IPMI.
+When the Out-of-Band management IP address has been determined, the X-Series console is accessible through IPMI.
 In this example, *192.168.100.100* is the IP address assigned to the Out-of-Band management interface: